huggingface/transformers/docs/source/en/model_doc/chameleon.md

 ### Quantization using Bitsandbytes

-The model can be loaded in 8 or 4 bits, greatly reducing the memory requirements while maintaining the performance of the original model.
+The model can be loaded in 8 or 4 bits, greatly reducing the memory requirements while maintaining the majority of the performance of the original model.
 First make sure to install bitsandbytes, `pip install bitsandbytes` and to have access to a GPU/accelerator that is supported by the library.

 <Tip>